 TECHNE AND THE TITANIC

 “The Orphic story tells of the dismemberment of the infant Dionysus by the Titans at the instigation of the goddess Hera.
 Proclus saw in the scattered members of the god the multiple ubiquity of Plato’s “anima mundi,” and he saw in the preservation of the infant’s heart the soul’s unity; the Dionysian heart remained unaffected by the cruelty of the Titans.
 I associate the Titans with technique: they are the fabulous technicians, the mythical surgeons that operate the dismemberment and scatter soul into the world.
 Without them, Dionysus, reputed to be the god of theatre, would have remained a baby-god, and imagination would have remained in the crib, identified with the infant, as it remains for so many today.
 Titanic cruelty tears this baby-imagination apart, boils it, and casts it out into the world.
 The egocentric, unified imaginal body of the infant is torn into its different components, differentiated.
 Titans were said to have souls of steel, which fits our image of technique: the hard, arid, steel-like, analytic dissociation drills that actors are put through in “object-metaphor” exercises are a titanic endeavor, tearing apart the infant’s subjective vision, its innocent wholesome body, so that it may see the world, and even his own members, as “other.”

-Herewith attached is an article by James Hillman, called 'AND HUGE IS UGLY.'
+James Hillman, 'AND HUGE IS UGLY.'